-- If you already have your boarding pass, you can check in your checked bag at the airport yourself.
+- If you already have your boarding pass, you can check your baggage at the airport yourself.

 The self-service bag drop machines can be found on the fourth check-in island in the departure hall of Terminal 2.

-- After confirming all information (name and surname, final destination, flight number and checked baggage allowance), place your baggage on the check-in conveyor belt.
+- After confirming all information (name and surname, final destination, flight number and baggage allowance), place your baggage on the conveyor belt.

-- Press the button to confirm that there are no forbidden objects in your baggage (such as weapons, flammables and combustibles, or power banks, you can learn more here).
+- Press the button to confirm that there are no forbidden objects in your baggage (such as weapons, flammables and combustibles or power banks - more information you can find here).

 - Print your baggage tag and attach it to your baggage.
-Please keep the scannable part of the baggage tag.
+Please keep the removable part of the baggage tag.

-If you have already your baggage tag printed (based on the process of online check-in or check-in at the Self Check-in kiosk), there is no need to print it again.
-Attach the baggage tag you brought to your baggage.
-Then scan the bar code on the baggage tag and carry on with the self-service bag drop.
+If you already have your baggage tag printed (from online check-in or from the self check-in kiosk), there is no need to print it again.
+Attach the baggage tag to your baggage.
+Then scan the bar code on the baggage tag and carry on with the self-service process.

-- Then let the baggage go to the baggage sorting area.
+- Then the baggage is sent to the baggage sorting area.